Download free Vray tutorials, hdri maps, textures, 3d models, Vray materials, wallpapers, backgrounds, hdr, art, images etc...

 Hide the main body part.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Select the 3 button curves and the top surface.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Copy it like before (ortho+grid snap).
+Copy it like before (ortho+grid snap or a fixed distance).

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

-Extrude the 3 buttons:
+Extrude the 3 button shapes

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Boolean difference them away:

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Fillet the edges:

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Result:

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Extrude the copied button curves:

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - modeling a remote control

 Use intersection to create the buttons: